Orlando Science Center is one of America’s top hands-on science centers where learning is always fun.

 Interesting facts about the Science Center include:

-- 300-seat Dr. Phillips CineDome featuring giant screen films and planetarium shows.
+300-seat Dr. Phillips CineDome featuring giant screen films.

-- 226-seat Digital Adventure Theater for live performances, science demonstrations, and 2D and 3D digital prresentations.
+226-seat Digital Adventure Theater for live performances, science demonstrations, and 2D and 3D digital presentations.